WHAT IS IT?

 It is a very flexible sport that can be played by any number of players and the size of the pitch can be increased or decreased accordingly.
-As Leprechaun Rugby is a soft contact game it can be played on a variety of surfaces; asphalt/tarmac or in sports halls.
+As Leprechaun Rugby is a soft contact game it can be played on a variety of surfaces; grass, asphalt/tarmac or in sports halls.

 For schools who choose to move on to full contact rugby, there are many variations that can be used.
 The Community Rugby Officer or Women's Development Officer will assist you with introducing the rules of full contact rugby to your players.
 The game may be played at 7, 10, 13 or 15 aside depending on the number of players available.

 How do we get involved?